51x/Python_2_Examples_and_Notes/README.txt

 Looking for topics on linux:  ls -l | grep tuple

 All examples should work without error.
+If you are brave you can try with the command "python *.py" ;>